bouwe77/bouwe77.github.io/content/blog/_throwing-errors-just-to-be-sure/throwing-errors-just-to-be-sure.md

 }
 ```

 With tests and type safety, we only need to test what can and should happen.
-If later more directions are added, we add them to our type definitions and into our test suite.
+If later more directions are added, we add them to our type definitions and to our test suite.

 This way, tests and types are almost like a manual of how to use our code, just look at them, and you know how it works.
 No errors, because they will only make it less clear and make you wonder why it is in there: When and why can it go wrong, giving you a suspicious feeling.